How to Write in Past Tense: A Guide for Writers

 Do you have a story idea that you can’t wait to share with the world, but don’t know which tense is right for your book?
 Don’t worry.
 I’ve put together an entire series so you can find the right fit for your story.
-Let’s start by examining writing in past tense.
+Let’s start by examining how to write in past tense.

 Story examples: